Singer/Friden 1162 Desktop Calculator

-All 9's divided by 1 takes a shade over 1 second, and square root operations can take from perhaps 1/4 second to 1 1/2 seconds, depending on the argument.
+All 9's divided by 1 takes a shade over 1 second, and square root operations can take from around 250 milliseconds to as much as 1.5 seconds, depending on the argument.
 During calculations, the display is blanked, and the function key is locked down until the operation is complete.
 Overflows physically lock the keyboard until the overflow condition is cleared with the [CLEAR] or [CLEAR STACK] keys.
 Division by zero results in the machine looping forever with the display blanked and the keyboard locked, with the only recovery possible (besides power-cycling the machines) being depressing the [CLEAR STACK] key.
 Extracting the square root of a negative number simply returns an answer as if the argument was positive.

 Extremely Rare Item Counter Option on Friden 1162